Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Not Required

-Commercial drone operations on Game, Fish and Parks land require a separate commercial use permit.
-Deadwood ordinance permits available with 45 days advance notice.
-No per-park permit fees for recreational use in state parks.
+No state-level permit required.
+Commercial operations on Game, Fish and Parks land require a separate GFP commercial use permit.

-Insurance is not legally required but is recommended for both recreational and commercial drone operations.
+Not required but recommended for both recreational and commercial operations.

 6